jadeforrest/blog/content/posts/2021-02-06--demo-driven-development/index.md

 * Ideally, their size should be a couple of days of work.

-* They should be cross-functional in nature.
-They should mention the user and what they are able to do.
-Even reliability user stories can be high level.
-For example, "decrease paging for the team by tuning our alerts".
+* User stories should be team-focused, not individual focused.
+A common mistake is to make user stories that can be accomplished by an individual.
+For example, a poor user story might divide the frontend work from the backend work.
+Write user stories so they are "cross-functional" in nature -- crossing skill boundaries.
+They should mention the user and what they are able to do: "User is able to see a list of items they have listed for sale in a table".
+Note this implies both frontend and backend work.

-* User stories can be an increment towards something bigger, but if it is possible, they should try to be valuable in some way.
+* User stories can be an increment towards something bigger, but if it is possible, they should try to be valuable by themselves.

 ### How does the team break user stories down to technical work?